Vitols999/QMS-WIKI/DocGisItemsRouting.md

     ![No-go area](images/DocAdv/WPTNoGo.jpg "No-go area")

 * Clicking on the circle surrounding a no-go area opens a toolbox.
 The text in the toolbox shows the proximity radius.
 Using the toolbox icons the user can
-    * change the radius of the no-go area with the mouse (click icon, move mouse to new size of no-go area, old radius size is still shown, left click to confirm new size).
+    * change the radius of the no-go area with the mouse (click icon, move mouse to new size of no-go area, old radius size is still shown, left-click to confirm new size).
     * remove the proximity radius and thus the no-go area.
     * switch the no-go area property on or off.